-This strategy is supported by the Alcohol Strategic Action Plan, which outlines more detailed and specific actions that can be undertaken by police to effectively operationalise the key priorities identified.
-Importantly, it provides a blueprint for action in a given year or years, as police develop their business plans during the life of the strategy.
+The Strategy is supported by the Corporate Alcohol Action Plan which outlines more detailed and specific actions that can be undertaken by police to effectively operationalise the key priorities identified.
+Importantly, it provides a blue print for action as police develop their business plans during the life of the Strategy.

-As a collective, the NSWPF is responsible for the implementation of the strategy.
-The actions taken by any one command, however, will be shaped by local circumstances and the command's function within the NSWPF.
+As a collective, the NSWPF is responsible for the implementation of the Strategy.
+The actions taken by any one command however, will be shaped by local circumstances and the command's function within the NSWPF.
 The policing response across NSW will therefore vary, and no one command will be expected to implement every strategy.
-Instead, the policing response to alcohol-related crime and harm will be flexible, agile, and targeted as commands tailor their activities to meet their local needs and emerging issues.
+Instead, the policing response to alcohol-related crime and harm will be flexible, agile and targeted as commands tailor their activities to meet their local needs and emerging issues.
 Every command will however, play its role in creating a safe and secure NSW free from alcohol-related crime and harm.